th507/EventList/README.md

 				   |- __root__: (not enumerable)
 				   \- __rootSelector__: (optional, not enumerable)

 Like EventList object, it has some properties that are not enumerable.
+If you want to find out the rootElement or its selector, you could those [public methods](#rootElement), they are identical to EventList's counterparts.

 ### [](id:delegatesArray)Delegates array